 25. Colorado Christian University

 Colorado Christian University‘s MBA in Cybersecurity is a fully online program, equipping graduates with the business knowledge and technical skills to enter the top cybersecurity organizations in the industry.
 Students will learn both management and leadership ingenuity that corporations are searching for.
-Courses may include Foundations of Business and Information Security Principles, Business Administration, Cyber Criminology, Security Policy and Governance, and Theoretical aspects of Cybersecurity.
+Courses may include Foundations of Business and Information Security Principles, Business Administration, Cyber Criminology, Security Policy, and Governance, and Theoretical aspects of Cybersecurity.
 The MBA in cybersecurity at CCU only takes about 18 months to complete and offers 39 credits of fundamental knowledge in the field.
-CCU, located in Lakewood, CO, offers low student-to-teacher ratios, affordable tuition costs, and is accredited by the Higher Learning Commission.
+CCU, located in Lakewood, CO, offers low student-to-teacher ratios, and affordable tuition costs, and is accredited by the Higher Learning Commission.
 The college also accepts up to nine transfer credits for the MBA degree and the majority of courses are in 5-week sessions.

 CCU Memberships consist of the AACSB International; Council for Christian Colleges and Universities; Council of Independent Colleges; Evangelical Council for Financial Accountability; and the National Association of Independent Colleges and Universities.